 Tow Ready ‘Gorilla Guard’ Coupler Lock – Best lock for trailer hitch with 2″ couplers

 Universal locks have several important drawbacks when it comes to fitting correctly on all hitches and couplers.
 When you know the actual dimensions of your trailer coupler, buying a lock manufactured exclusively for that size is a more secure option.
 The Tow Ready is a Chinese-made lock that looks quite sturdy and capable.
 Let’s see if it keeps up in performance.

-And the overall build quality is also quite decent.
+The overall build quality is also quite decent.
 Staying true to the Gorilla moniker, this lock has an all-black finish.
 The overall quality of the finish is excellent.
-The lock uses heavy-duty metallic construction and is quite robust.
+Abd the lock uses heavy-duty metallic construction, which is quite robust.
 Even dedicated thieves will need some time to bust this one open.

 Just as the downward facing keyhole makes it hard for someone to pick the lock, it also makes it more difficult for you to open the lock using keys!
 You will often find yourself fiddling with a finicky locking mechanism that seems to have a mind of its own.

 The locking mechanism seems to be a bit fragile, and prone to breaking after several months in some instances.
 Local locksmiths can not easily duplicate the keys, and you will have a problem if you end up losing one.